-These little plastic devils are far too tempting to have lying around.
-The interest is so high and it's easy to spiral out of control in to a vicious circle of only paying off the interest and never taking a chunk out of the money owed.
+These little plastic devils are far too tempting to have laying around.
+The interest is so high and it's easy to spiral out of control into a vicious circle of only paying off the interest and never taking a chunk out of the money owed.
 If you don't have one, there's no temptation and you can only spend what you have.

 5 - Consolidate your Debts

 Make the most out of your joint money and consolidate outgoing expenses with your partner whenever possible.
 The easiest things to consolidate include utility bills, phone contracts, loans, credit cards and digital/online subscriptions.

 Now that you're together officially you have each other for company so you can ditch those digital and online subscriptions you racked up when you were single such as Netflix, Amazon Prime and Sky extras.